 An average Senior Major Gifts Officer in the United States can expect to take home roughly $83K per year.
 Location and career duration each impact pay for this group, with the former having the largest influence.
 Job satisfaction is reported as high by the vast majority of workers.
 Almost all report receiving medical coverage from their employers and a large number collect dental insurance.
 The vast majority of Senior Major Gifts Officers (83 percent) who responded to the survey are women.
-Participants in PayScale's salary questionnaire provided the particulars of this report.

 Job Description for Senior Major Gifts Officer

 Senior major gifts officers are responsible for coordinating fundraising, receiving donations, and completing administrative tasks for their organizations, as well as contacting prospective donors, conducting annual events to recognize the organization's efforts, and brainstorming ideas for short-and long-term strategies to increase brand-recognition and loyalty.Read More...

 Senior major gifts officers use a personal computer to research market trends and contact current and potential donors, and they also create invitations and progress reports based on their daily interactions.
 Interpersonal skills are important in this position to provide a good image of their organization, and they also respond to event questions and provide guidance for donor programs.
 Multitasking skills are important in this position to participate in a variety of gift programs and initiatives, and they typically work in an office environment during regular business hours.